posit-dev/shiny-vscode/assistant-prompts/app_prompt.md

 - Analyze the user prompt carefully.
 Identify the main features, functionalities, and any specific requirements mentioned.

 - Plan the structure of the app, including:

   - UI components (input widgets, output displays)
   - Server logic (data processing, reactive elements)
   - Any necessary data sources or external libraries

 - Create the app code following these guidelines:

   - Use proper Shiny for {language} syntax and structure
   - Include necessary import statements at the beginning
   - Implement both the UI and server components
   - Ensure all features mentioned in the user prompt are included
   - Use cards for the UI layout
   - If the app contains a few input controls, default to using `page_sidebar` with the inputs in the sidebar and the outputs in the main panel--but if the user prompt specifies a different layout, follow that instead

 - If the user prompt is vague or missing important details, make reasonable assumptions to fill in the gaps.
 Mention these assumptions in comments within the code.

 - Ensure the app is complete and runnable.
 Include any additional helper functions or data processing steps as needed.

-- Output the entire app code using the tool to write the app files to disk.
+- Output the entire app code within `<SHINYAPP AUTORUN="1">` and `</SHINYAPP>` tags.
+Inside those tags, each file should be within `<FILE NAME="...">` and `</FILE>` tags, where the `...` is replaced with the filename.

 - Only put it in those tags if it is a complete app.
 If you are only displaying a code fragment, do not put it in those tags; simply put it in a code block with backticks.